vimlucid/tsify/README.md

 -   `into_wasm_abi` implements `IntoWasmAbi` and `OptionIntoWasmAbi`.
 This can be converted directly from Rust to JS via `serde_json` or `serde-wasm-bindgen`.
 -   `from_wasm_abi` implements `FromWasmAbi` and `OptionFromWasmAbi`.
 This is the opposite operation of the above.
--   `namespace` generates a namespace for the enum variants.
+-   `namespaced_variants` generates a namespace for enum variants.

 Tsify field attributes